OpenCDSS/cdss-learn-git/README.md

 2. **To edit:**  Use a text editor.
 The web browser content will automatically refresh when changes are detected.
 If the browser does not load content, it is usually because there is an error, and a message will be printed in the command line window.
-3. **To deploy:**  Run the `build-util/copy-to-owf-amazon-s3.sh` shell script or `build-util/copy-to-owf-amazon-s3.bat` Windows batch file to copy to OWF cloud static website.
+3. **To deploy:**  Run the `build-util/copy-to-co-dnr-gcp.sh` shell script in Git Bash.
-This will require appropriate credentials for the receiving cloud system.
+This will require appropriate credentials for Google Cloud Platform.
-An alternate script will be added to copy to a CDSS/State of CO website in the future.

 ## Contributing ##